 1967 Lamborghini 400 GT 2+2 by Touring

-- Very limited production; one of only 247 examples built
+- One of only 247 examples built